Rapptz/gum/docs/api/input/mouse.rst

 Mouse Support
 ================

-SDL offers rudementary mouse support. ``gum`` extends this to be a little more easy to use.
+SDL offers rudimentary mouse support. ``gum`` extends this to be a little more easy to use.
 Not many facilities are currently available, such as creation of a cursor and setting the cursor state.
 These will be added soon.

 Things in this header are defined in the ``sdl::mouse`` subnamespace.